-When I do this presentation for security people, they know about half to three-quarters of the terms, of the acronyms that I’m about to put on the screen.
+When I do this presentation for security people, they know about half to three-quarters of the terms and acronyms that I’m about to put on the screen.

 So, let’s just start here.

 Everybody know what that is?
-Yeah, all right: Web Application Firewall, right?
+Web application firewall, right?

-How about that one: Software Static Analysis, right?
+How about that one: [Static Application Security Testing].
 OK, that’s static analysis of source code.

-How about that one: Dynamic Analysis, that’s right.
+How about that one: [Dynamic Application Security Testing].
+Dynamic Analysis, that’s right.

+[Interactive Application Security Testing].
 Interactive, Instrumented, right?
 It’s one of those two depending on which vendor of the week you speak with.
-But again, testing of your application in an interactive, instrumented way.
+It means testing your application in an interactive, instrumented way.

 How about this one?
-This is the one that I like the best, but it doesn’t seem to be getting enough traction: this is Runtime Application Self-Protection, right?
+This is the one that I like the best, but it doesn’t seem to be getting enough traction: this is Runtime Application Self-Protection.

 1:48 Annual Pedants Conference